triton-inference-server/server/docs/inference_protocols.md

 ## C API

-The Triton Inference Server provides a backwards-compatible C API that allows Triton to be linked directly into a C/C++ application.
+The Triton Inference Server provides a backwards-compatible C API that allows Triton to be linked directly to a C/C++ application.
 The API is documented in [tritonserver.h](https://github.com/triton-inference-server/core/blob/main/include/triton/core/tritonserver.h).